 The Department may designate providers, based on various criteria, to become a mandatory "swiper".

-Providers designated as such are required to swipe the Medicaid beneficiary's Medicaid card in a substantial number of instances.
-This can only be accomplished by using the Veri-Fone POS terminal.
+Providers designated as such are required to swipe the recipient's Medicaid card in a substantial number of instances.

+This can only be accomplished by using the Veri-Fone-OMNI 3750 terminal.

 If a provider is designated as a mandatory swiper, the terminal will be supplied to the provider at no cost.

-Information about the Veri-Fone terminals is available online at:

-http://www.emedny.org/HIPAA/SupportDocs/Omni.html.

 DOH staff monitors the level of transactions that are swiped.

 Should the percentage of swipes fall below expectation, the provider will be contacted in an attempt to identify the reason for the diminished percentage.

-If the Department determines that no valid reason exists for the low percentage of card-swipe transactions, the Department may withhold payment of claims equivalent in dollar value to the percentage of non-swiped claims, pending an audit or review of the claims submitted and the provider's service and claiming practices.
+Should the Department determine that no valid reason exists for the low percentage of card-swipe transactions, the Department may withhold payment of claims equivalent in dollar value to the percentage of non-swiped claims, pending an audit or review of the claims submitted and the provider's service and claiming practices.

-The Department may treat unjustified provider failure to swipe as an unacceptable practice under 18 NYCRR Part 515.
+The Department may treat unjustified provider failure to swipe as an unacceptable practice under Part 515 of Title 18 NYCRR.